Corrected Bayesian information criterion for stochastic block models: Corrected BIC

 Thus,

-By comparing equations \eqref{eq:bic} and \eqref{eq:cbic}, we can see that the BIC essentially assumes that $\xi(z)$ is constant for $z$ over $Z$, i.e., $\xi(z)=1/\tau(Z)$, where $\tau(Z)$ is the size of $Z$.
+By comparing equations \eqref{eq:bic} and \eqref{eq:cbic}, we can see that the BIC essentially assumes that $\xi(z)$ is a constant for $z$ over $Z$, i.e., $\xi(z)=1/\tau(Z)$, where $\tau(Z)$ is the size of $Z$.
 Suppose that the number of nodes in the network is $n=500$.
 The set of community assignments for $k=2$, $Z_2$, has size $2^{500}$, while the set of community assignments for $k=3$, $Z_3$, has size $3^{500}$.
 The constant prior in the BIC assigns probabilities to $Z_k$ proportional to their sizes.
 Thus the probability assigned to $Z_3$ is $1.5^{500}$ times that assigned to $Z_2$.
 Community assignments with a larger number of communities get much higher probabilities than community assignments with fewer communities.
-This gives an explanation why the BIC tends to overestimate the number of communities.
+This provides an explanation for why the BIC tends to overestimate the number of communities.

-This re-examination of the BIC naturally leads us to consider a new prior over $Z$.
+This re-examination of the BIC naturally motivates us to consider a new prior over $Z$.
 Assume that $Z$ is partitioned into $\bigcup_{k=1}Z_k$.
 Let $\tau(Z_k)$ be the size of $Z_k$.
 We assign the prior distribution over $Z$ in the following manner.
 We assign an equal probability to $z$ in the same $Z_k$, i.e., $P(z|Z_k)=1/\tau(Z_k)$ for any $z\in Z_k$.
 This is due to that all the community assignments in $Z_k$ are equally plausible.
 Next, instead of assigning probabilities $P(Z_k)$ proportional to $\tau(Z_k)$ , we assign $P(Z_k)$ proportional to $\tau^{-\delta}(Z_k)$ for some $\delta$.
-Here $\delta>0$ implies that small communities are plausible while $\delta<0$ implies that large communities are plausible.
+Here $\delta>0$ implies that a small number of communities are plausible while $\delta<0$ implies that a large number of communities are plausible.
 This results in the prior probability

 where $\lambda=1+\delta$.
 Thus,